elifesciences/elife-continuum-documentation/file-s3-naming-workflow/2015-06-12-ppp-workflow-docs.markdown

 ---

+# proposed new top level publishing worfkow

+---

 # Proposed new VOR workflow (all to be discussed)

 - content processor sends a zip file to an S3 bucket that follows our [new file naming convention]().
 - location of this delivery s3 bucket is set by `ppp-delivery-bucket` in bot-settings.py for the bot project.
-- The arrival of a file triggers an SQS event which triggers a workflow.
-The sqs queue is set by `??` in `??`
+- The arrival of a file triggers an SQS event triggers a notification
+- the notification is read by `queue_worker.py`
+- `queue_worker.py` runs `workflow_NewS3File`
+- `workflow_NewS3File` has an activity `process_new_s3file` which routes the file to the approrpate follow on workflow (it is currently hard coded to start a single workflow `workflow_ProcessXMLArticle`).
 - an activity in the workflow unpacks the zip file into an s3 bucket.
 The S3 bucket for unpacking these files is given by the `??` setting in `??`.
 - the `??` activity in the `??` workflow sends a signal to the Processing Event Store (and appropriate other activities in this workflow also send signals to this event store).
-The connection to the processing event store is set by `??` in the `??` configureation file.
+The connection to the processing event store is a queue and the queue name is `??` which is set by `??` in the `??` configuration file.
 - the `??` activity in the `??` workflow hits an API (or infers this info from the content sent in - we need to decide what we do with the updated date, we need to decide what we do with conetent that is new that does not contain the updated date. ) to determine the current working version number.
 The API endpoint is `??` and the example query that is hit is `??` and the example response is in `??`.
     - this api will determine what the previous published date was if we are looking at resupplying an article through this workflow.